sparkbox/sparkle/docs.md

         └── package.json
 ```

-If you want to downloaded our source files instead, you want to make sure that you keep Sparkle’s source files separate from your own.
+If you want to download our source files instead, you want to make sure that you keep Sparkle’s source files separate from your own.

 ```
 your-project/